kaiuri/nvim-juliana/README.md

 - [nvim-semantic-tokens](https://github.com/theHamsta/nvim-semantic-tokens) - This is a temporary plugin which enables semantic token based highlighting.
 - [nvim-notify](https://github.com/rcarriga/nvim-notify)

-## Alacritty Theme
+## Extras

-There's a theme for [Alacritty](https://github.com/alacritty/alacritty/) available at [extras](./extras/juliana_alacritty.yml).
+- Alacritty: There's a theme for [Alacritty](https://github.com/alacritty/alacritty/) available at [extras](./extras/juliana_alacritty.yml).

-## Feature request
+## Contributing

-If any language is being poorly supported, please make a new issue attached with an image of how that language looks on Sublime-Text.
+- If any language is being poorly supported, please make a new issue attached with an image of how that language looks on Sublime-Text.

-If a plugin you use isn't rightly supported, please, make a new issue attached with a link to said plugin and I'll do my best to support it.
+- If a plugin you use isn't rightly supported, please, make a new issue attached with a link to said plugin and I'll do my best to support it.

-### Important

 - Issues that have been inactive for more than 10 days are considered stale and will be closed if they aren't bug related.

-## Pull Requests

-Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style for your commits, that's it.
+- Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style for your commits, that's it.

-# Credits
+## Credits

 - [Mariana - Sublime HQ Pty Ltd, Dmitri Voronianski](http://www.sublimetext.com/).